 Each sharded cluster must have its own config servers.
 Do not use the same config servers for different sharded clusters.

 Read and Write Operations on Config Servers¶

-When writing to the config servers, MongoDB uses a write concern of
+When writing to a replica set config server deployment, MongoDB uses a

-starts or after a change in the metadata, such as after a chunk
+- After change in the cluster metadata, such as after a chunk migration.

 Config Server Availability¶

 If the config server replica set loses its primary and cannot elect a primary, the cluster’s metadata becomes read only.
 You can still read and write data from the shards, but no chunk migration or chunk splits will occur until the replica set can elect a primary.
 If all config databases become unavailable, the cluster can become inoperable.

 mongos instances cache the metadata from the config

 servers.
 As such, if all config server members become unavailable, you

 can still use the cluster if you do not restart the